JesusIslam/flonfig/README.md

 ## What
 Just like what the subtitle says, it is created so you (well, me actually) could turn a config file into flags automatically.
+You can also add environment variable lookup to the config and flonfig will prioritize the value it got from there.
+Supported types are:
+- string
+- int
+- int64
+- uint
+- uint64
+- float64
+- duration
+- duration_string (like `3h` or `20s`)

 ## Why
 Because I want a flexible config flag and I don't want to define the flags hardcoded.
 Essentially, because I am a lazy bum.